 The Castelo de São Jorge (St George Castle) sits atop of the highest hill in the Alfama neighborhood and can hardly be overlooked as you stroll around the city.
 Not only does this ancient 11th century Moorish castle provides you with abundant history and stories, it also offers stunning vistas over the historic center of Lisbon and the Tagus River, making it a must see for every first-time visitor.

 3. Belém Tower – A Tribute to the Age of Discovery

-One emblematic monument of Lisbon not to miss out is the dazzling Belém Tower, the landmark of the Belém neighborhood, which can be enjoyed by joining one the walking tours.
+One emblematic monument of Lisbon not to miss out is the dazzling Belém Tower, the landmark of the Belém neighborhood, which can be enjoyed by joining one the free walking tours.
 Built in the 16th century as a fortress to protect Lisbon’s port, the Manueline edifice now serves as a monument to that prime in history and is titled as a UNESCO World Heritage site.
-It is THE place that tops the must see list of every tourist in Lisbon.
+It is THE place that tops the must-see list of every tourist in Lisbon.

 4. Calouste Gulbenkian Museum – Lisbon’s Treasure Chest

 The topnotch Calouste Gulbenkian Museum is home to an abundance of priceless artworks from all over the world, including ancient Egyptian treasures, Qing porcelain, Marie Antoinette’s armchair, and European masters’ paintings.
 A visit to this museum will easily make you spend a half day to indulge yourself in the city’s treasure chest.
 The ticket costs only 10€.

 5. Berardo Collection Museum – A Supreme Modern Gallery